conan-io/conan-center-index/docs/review_process.md

 ## draft

 Draft pull requests are also never merged.
 The same applies for PRs with the `WIP` keyword (stands for `Work in Progress`) in the title - GitHub considers them drafts as well.
-Once you're done with your changes, remember to change from draft and remove WIP keyword from the title.
+Once you're done with your changes, remember to convert from "Draft" to "Normal" pull request and remove WIP keyword from the title.

 ## getting PR reviewed